marilynyi/100-days-of-code-python/days-41-50/day-46/spotify-playlist/README.md

 # Day 46: Spotify Playlist

-Scrape the Billboard Hot 100 list for a specific date and compile the songs into a Spotify playlist.
+Scrape the Billboard Hot 100 list on a specific date and compile the songs into a Spotify playlist.

 ## Billboard Hot 100
 We use the Billboard Hot 100 list on [April 1, 2000](https://www.billboard.com/charts/hot-100/2000-04-01/) for this example.
 Any valid date in the past with the format YYYY-MM-DD will work.